MelGalera/Survival-Analysis-with-R/index.md

 <br>

-The table below shows a summary of the log rank test results performed on the features.
-The features `er` (estrogen receptor biomarker) and `chemoF` (indicator of whether the patient received chemotherapy) both have KM survival curves that have statistically non-significant firrences.
+The table below shows a summary of the log rank test results performed on the features or covariates.
+The covariates `er` (estrogen receptor biomarker) and `chemoF` (indicator of whether the patient received chemotherapy) both have KM survival curves that have statistically non-significant firrences.

 <table style="border-collapse:collapse; border:none;">
 <tr>